arrow

 Сharacteristics of Transaction Processing Systems

-Transaction processing TP systems, as a technology, exhibits certain features dictated by its role.
+Transaction processing TP systems, as a technology, exhibit certain features of transaction processing system.
 An effective TPS has the following characteristics:

 • Rapid response.
-Since response times in transaction processing are crucial, a TPS is to maintain constantly short delays.
+Since response times in transaction processing are crucial, a TPS must maintain short delays constantly.
 In an effective TPS, processing an inquiry may take less than a second.

 • Inflexibility.
-TPS processes transactions in a standardized manner.
+A TPS processes transactions in a standardized manner.
 It ensures consistency and prevents deviations that could cause errors.
-So, in the case of a TPS, inflexibility is not really a disadvantage.
+So, inflexibility is not really a disadvantage in the case of a TPS.

 • Reliability.
 TPS hosts essential information that should not be disclosed.
 It normally has robust backup and recovery procedures implemented to ensure system continuity and prevent operational disruptions.

 • Controlled processing.
-In TPS, data for transactions is handled in alignment with the firm’s structure.
-It means that there’s a particular order of transferring data for transactions, issuing approvals, providing responses, etc. This preserves data integrity and operational efficiency.
+In TPS, transaction data is handled in alignment with the firm’s structure.
+This means that there’s a particular order for transferring data, issuing approvals, providing responses, etc. This preserves data integrity and operational efficiency.

 • Real-time processing.
 As stated above, TPS’ response time is expected to be as short as possible.
-That’s why such a technology processes the recording of transactions and data transfer in real-time.
+That’s why such technology processes transaction recordings and data transfers in real time.

 • Concurrency control.
 Concurrency control mechanisms ensure that concurrent transactions are processed correctly and do not interfere with each other.
 It notably reduces possible instances of data inconsistencies.